Strieglitz/HTW-SN-RIOT-LED/README.md

-## Part I Use Riot's Borderrouter and Gcoap examples to create an Nodebased network and run commands with the coap-client.
+## Part I Use Riot's Borderrouter and Gcoap examples to create an Nodebased network and run commands with the coap-client over the nertwork.

 ### preparation